brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 ### <a name="Class-Ancestral-Guardian"></a>Barbarian – Path of the Ancestral Guardian

-Probably a best-in-class tank, the Ancestral Guardian takes the Barbarian’s natural durability and adds in some useful features for getting enemies to focus on you and not your allies.
+Probably a best-in-class tank, the Ancestral Guardian takes the Barbarian’s natural durability and adds some useful features for getting enemies to focus on you and not your allies.
 Barbarians are already fantastically durable, but you'll probably want to go weapon-and-shield, as your main goal will be getting the enemies to focus on you.
 If your main goal is to keep your allies from harm, this may be the best option.
 Of all the Barbarian classes, this is one of the least offensive, so make sure your allies can deal good damage.
 Also bear in mind that Barbarians typically have all of their high stats locked up in the three physical stats, so mental stats are typically low.
 This can mean you'll struggle against magical attacks.

 Barbarians need a high Strength and Constitution, and a fairly high Dexterity, and you might want a mental stat with a decent score as well.
 With stats stretched so thin, the original Human may be a good choice, as they get a +1 to every stat.
 Mountain Dwarves, Half-Orcs, and Goliaths also make excellent Barbarians, with Goliaths in particular getting a useful ability to shrug off damage once a day.